-The dress below is draped just right to draw attention away from the belly and creating flattering vertical lines.
+The dress below is draped just right to draw attention away from the belly and creates a flattering vertical line.

 If you add a statement necklace at the top, you will further distract the eye from the belly area as the eye will be drawn upwards.

 You may also like our article on how cover up your arms if you prefer to wear a dress with sleeves.

 6. Wear tops over your skirts and pants and don’t tuck them